simo415/PeggyBoard/README.md

 </div>
 <br>

 This is a fork of https://github.com/PegorK/PeggyBoard.
-I ran the original project as-is and had to modify it for my setup for a grid board layout, subsequently found it tricky to get the initial setup on the Raspberry Pi working.
+I ran the original project with basic modifications for a different board layout.
 After setup I wired my Raspberry Pi with screen to a ~4 meter extension cable so I could see the wall while setting.
-Eventually switched to just using my phone and not the touchscreen at all.
-This then gave me the idea of just using a cheap ESP32 device for LED controller and my already running home NAS for the Web Application runtime.
+Eventually switched to just using my phone connected to the Raspberry Pi and not the touchscreen at all.
+This then gave me the idea of just using a cheap ESP32 device for LED controller and my already running home NAS for the Web Application backend.

 This has been running great for the last few months, it's now provided publicly if anyone else has similar needs.

 There are some key differences between this fork and original:
-- Uses an ESP32 development board with Tasmota as an LED controller.
+- Uses an ESP32 development board with [Tasmota](https://tasmota.github.io/docs/) as an LED controller.
-- The WepApp connects to the ESP32 and controls the lights using web requests
+- The WepApp connects to the ESP32 and controls the lights using [web requests](https://tasmota.github.io/docs/Commands/#with-web-requests)
-- The WebApp is intended to be run off a server in your local network (eg: Synology NAS/Raspberry Pi)
+- The WebApp is intended to be run off a server in your local network (eg: NAS/Raspberry Pi)
 - The WebApp is primarily accessed remotely using a phone

 ## Features